Xorcerer/xorcerer.github.com/resume.md

 * Calculation of minimal costing of wiring (using "Dijkstra Shortest Path" and "Minimal Spanning Tree").
 * C# XML serialization/deserialization (not the built-in one.
-The built-in one does not support generic type, but ours does).
+The built-in one does not support generic type, but ours does for specified cases).
+* Undo / Redo support.
 * 3D camera control.

 Education
 ----------------